rancherlabs/cfl-summit-lab/instructors/pre-work/README.md

 ## Steps

 1. If you haven't already, clone this repo
-1. Login to Okta and click on "AWS Landing Zone" to generate temporary AWS credentials
+1. (**Optional**) Login to Okta and click on "AWS Landing Zone" to generate temporary AWS credentials
    1. Select the "Support Engineering" AWS account drop down
    2. Click the "Access keys" button and copy the contents from the code block in Option 1 to export the variables on your command line, these credentials will be valid for ~12 hours
 2. **Alternatively**, terraform will default to the credentials from your `~/.aws/credentials` file, so you can use long-lived credentials there, or stored in the `terraform.tfvars` file as well